kyanny/rails-log-block-grep/README.md

 # rails-log-block-grep.rb

 Ruby on Rails log grep utility.
-More suitable than grep(1) because:

-- Can match entire request blocks, rather than single lines
+More suitable than grep(1) because it can match entire request blocks, rather than single lines.
-- Can show the entire request that occurred before and after the matching request

 ## Install